 The measured average dB was calculated to be: 5.9 dB at a frequency of 3163Hz.

-The interpolated dB was calculated to be: 6.0 dB at frequency.
+The interpolated dB was calculated to be: 6.0 dB at the same frequency.

 Since our interpolated value is not significantly different from the average of measured values (∆ =0.1 dB, with a std. dev of 0.0707) we can conclude that our hypothesis is true.
 10 evenly spaced points are enough to characterize the shape of a subject’s threshold of hearing with respect to frequency.